Miihir79/travelApp-ReactNative/README.md

 # travelApp-ReactNative

 Beautiful UI using React Native.
+I have used Expo for this project.

 Build with tutorial which you can check <a href="https://www.youtube.com/watch?v=0W4evKX0a0M">here</a>
 <table>